An Examination of Galactic Polarization with Application to the Planck TB Correlation: Additional tests of TB signal persistence

 We next compute \textsl{TB} power spectra for cases in which the 353~GHz polarization maps are retained, but the intensity map is adopted from observations other than the \planck\ 353~GHz $I$ maps.
 The use of an alternate $I$ map is designed to avoid possible leakage of instrument systematics between the intensity and polarization maps.
 We tried combinations including \planck\ 545 and 857~GHz intensity maps scaled to 353~GHz emission levels and the \planck\ dust intensity amplitude map derived from Commander multi-frequency analysis \citet{planck/10:2015}, but still recovered the \textsl{TB} correlation at observed levels.
 Because it is possible that there is some common-mode systematic between all \planck\ HFI frequencies, we also evaluated a model for the 353~GHz dust intensity (\citealt{schlegel/finkbeiner/davis:1998}, SFD dust model 8).
 Although an older model, the SFD intensity map is based on IRAS and COBE/DIRBE data that are completely independent of any \planck\ observations.
 The \textsl{TB} spectrum obtained from the SFD intensity map and 353~GHz [$Q,U$] maps is shown in the left panel of Figure~\ref{fig:non353_croses}.
 This recovered \textsl{TB} spectrum is similar to that for the 353~GHz data, as shown by the magenta line.

 Finally, we attempted to examine dust polarization data from additional frequencies.
 This is a test of limited scope, because currently only \planck\ data provide the necessary sky coverage, and dust signal-to-noise is decreasing at the next available frequency of 217~GHz.
 Additionally, \textsl{TB} computation using only 217~GHz intensity and polarization data does not produce a significant result in part because the 217~GHz $I$ dust signal is diluted by CMB at higher latitudes.
-We instead evaluate \textsl{TB} for the 75\% sky region using the 353~GHz half-mission 1 $I$ map and 217~GHz half-mission 2 [$Q,U$] maps, shown in the right panel of Figure~\ref{fig:non353_croses}.
+We instead evaluate \textsl{TB} for the 75\% sky region using the 353~GHz half-mission 1 $I$ map and 217~GHz half-mission 2 [$Q,U$] maps, shown in the first of two plots in the double panel on the right of Figure~\ref{fig:non353_croses}.
 In this panel, the cyan curve is the 353~GHz \textsl{TB} power-law described previously.
-The magenta line is the extrapolation of the observed 353~GHz \textsl{TB} signal assuming the amplitude of the polarized dust emission follows a modified black body emission law described by a single physical dust temperature $T_d = 20 K$ and spectral index $\beta_d=1.6$.
+The magenta line is the extrapolation of the observed 353~GHz \textsl{TB} signal assuming the amplitude of the polarized dust emission follows a modified blackbody emission law described by a single physical dust temperature $T_d = 20 K$ and spectral index $\beta_d=1.6$.
 There are more data points below the magenta line than above, so that the extrapolation is not an exact predictor of the result.
 However, data points for the 217x353 \textsl{TB} spectrum predominantly lie above zero, providing additional evidence for positive \textsl{TB} persistence beyond 353~GHz.
+In the rightmost panel of Figure~\ref{fig:non353_croses}, we evaluate a 217x353 \textsl{TB} combination that does not include any \planck\ 353~GHz data.
+In this combination, the intensity map is the same 353~GHz SFD dust model 8 mentioned previously, and the polarization data are again the \planck\ 217~GHz half-mission 2 [$Q,U$] maps.
+Both right panels produce similar, and positive, \textsl{TB} spectra (see Table~1 in the Appendix).